Joey Pelupessy

-Joey Mathijs Pelupessy (born 15 May 1993) is a professional footballer who plays as a defensive midfielder for Belgian Challenger Pro League club Lommel.
+Joey Mathijs Pelupessy (born 15 May 1993) is a professional footballer who plays as a defensive midfielder for Belgian Pro League club Lommel.
 Born in the Netherlands, he represents the Indonesia national team.

 Club career

 Twente

 Pelupessy formerly played for Twente between 2004 and 2014, having progressed through to the club's senior team after playing in the club's U19 and U21 teams.
 In the 2013–14 season, Pelupessy was selected for three match squads for the senior team, but he didn't make an appearance for the club before the transferred to fellow Eredivisie side Heracles Almelo.

 Heracles Almelo

 Pelupessy joined Heracles Almelo in July 2014 on a free transfer, where he was assigned the number 14 shirt.
 He scored his first goal for his new club on 4 October 2014, which was also his team's fourth goal in their Eredivisie game against NAC Breda.
 The match ultimately ended 6–1.

 At the start of the 2017–18 season, his final season at the club, Pelupessy was made team captain.
 After 117 appearances and five goals for Heracles Almelo, Pelupessy left the club to sign for EFL Championship team Sheffield Wednesday.